Stop That Tank!: Production

-With the outbreak of a global war, Walt Disney Studios felt a great pinch in their finances due to the loss of much of their European markets.
-This was further limited with the invasion of France by Nazi forces in 1940, which meant that the next Disney release Pinocchio (1940) was only dubbed in Spanish and Portuguese, a far fewer languages than previous Disney works.
+With the outbreak of a global war, Walt Disney Studios felt a great pinch in their finances due to the loss of much of their European market - further limited by the Nazi invasion of France in 1940.
+This meant that the next Disney release Pinocchio (1940) was only dubbed in Spanish and Portuguese, many fewer languages than previous Disney works.

-Due to this loss of profit, and losses on recent films, Disney studios faced a bleak outlook of a deficit of over half a million dollars, layoffs and pay cuts for the first time in the studio, and a $2.23 million ceiling on their credit allowance.
+This loss of profit, combined with losses on recent films, meant that Disney studios faced a bleak outlook, with a deficit of over half a million dollars, layoffs and pay cuts for the first time in the studio's history, and a $2.23 million ceiling on their credit allowance.
 With bleak prospects, the studio was made into a corporation in April 1940, which raised $3.6 million to help pay off debts owed by the studio.
 To enable his studios to keep afloat and producing films, Walt Disney sought out external funding to cover production costs, which would allow him to keep employees on the payroll and keep the studio working.

-In March 1941, Disney invited over three dozen different representatives of various national defence industries to a lunch meeting, in an attempt to solicit work from them.
-He followed this luncheon with formal letters offering work “For national defence industries at cost, and without profit.
-In making this offer, I am motivated solely by a desire to help as best I can in the present emergency.”
-Four Methods of Flush Riveting (1941) was first training film that was commissioned by Lockheed Aircraft.
+In March 1941, Disney invited over three dozen representatives of various national defence industries to a lunch meeting, in an attempt to solicit work from them.
+He followed this luncheon with formal letters offering work "for national defence industries at cost, and without profit.
+In making this offer, I am motivated solely by a desire to help as best I can in the present emergency."
+Four Methods of Flush Riveting (1941) was the first training film made by the studio, commissioned by Lockheed Aircraft.

-In response to Disney's efforts, John Grierson, the head of the National Film Board of Canada entered into a co-production agreement for four animated films to promote the Canadian War Savings Plan.
-In addition, a training film for the Canadian Army, that eventually became Stop That Tank! was commissioned.
+In response to Disney's efforts, John Grierson, the head of the National Film Board of Canada, entered into a co-production agreement for four animated films to promote the Canadian War Savings Plan.
+In addition, a training film for the Canadian Army was commissioned, eventually becoming Stop That Tank!.

 The day after the attack on Pearl Harbor, the United States Navy issued Disney a contract for 20 training films.
 Later, Disney had contracts totalling 50 training films for the navy, and went on to become the most important producer of training films for the United States military.

 The style of realistic animation in Stop That Tank! was similar to that of the earlier Disney instructional film, Four Methods of Flush Riveting.
-The need for accuracy in depicting the Boys Mk.1 and its inner workings, necessitated a Mk.1 rifle being shipped from Canada to California for Disney animators to study.
+The need for accuracy in depicting the Boys Mk.1 and its inner workings necessitated a Mk.1 rifle being shipped from Canada to California for Disney animators to study.
 After the release of four animated short films that were screened in Canada from November 1941 until early 1942, Stop That Tank! was the first internationally commissioned "technical" film by the Disney Studios and represented a "milestone" in the studio's history.